 Some websites choose not to pass on referral information.
 This can be done by adding the

 rel="noreferrer" attribute to any link.
 If you’re having trouble, double-check the link markup on the referring site to ensure this attribute is not set.
 If it is, you will need to request the website admin to remove it or consider using the Query String control instead.

-Double check that the referral URL that you have set is actually the correct referral URL.
+Double-check that the referral URL that you have set is actually the correct referral URL.
 Some websites, notably social media sites like Twitter, use URL shorteners.
 So while you might think that setting

-twitter.com would display the block to all visitors from Twitter, you actually want to use
+twitter.com would display the block to all visitors from Twitter.
+You actually want to use

 Can’t Detect the HTTP Referrer?

-If the block cannot detect the referral URL due to one of the above reasons, The Referral control includes the option to Show if no referral URL.
+If the block cannot detect the referral URL due to one of the above reasons, The Referral control includes the option to Show if there is no referral URL.
 You can toggle this option on and off at the block level.
 This gives you a fallback option if the referral URL can’t be detected.